Pedrok5000/GCP-RingManager/README.md

 ## Client:

-The client application is very simple, when running it connects to the ring manager and if
+The client application is very simple, when running it connects to the ring manager and if the ring is formed, it makes a request to obtain a kvServer.
+Following the logic of kvServer registration in the ring manager, if the ring is not formed, the client makes a request every 10 seconds to obtain the kvServer.
+With a response to the previous request, the client connects to the kvServer and a menu is presented with options for writing a KeyValue pair, for reading a value or for terminating the application.
+The write operation asks the user to insert a value in JSON format and a random hash is generated as a key.
+This value can be consulted later through the reading operation that receives the previously generated hash as a parameter.

+In this implementation, the assumption is made that each client only communicates with one and only one kvServer, making it impossible to switch to another server without restarting the client application.

+**Usage:** `java -jar ClientApp-1.0-SNAPSHOT-jar-with-dependencies.jar <ring manager IP>`